 PROJECT H.1.g : Workshop on improving metrics and their scoring for the IATTC ris sk analysis THEME: 1.
-Sustainable Fisheries GOAL: H. Resea GOAL: H. Research and development of stock assessment models and their assumptions mprove routine tropical tuna assessments EXECUTION: St ock Assessment Program Objectives Develop more objective, transparent, and automated scoring of metrics for weighting models.
-Improve metrics used for weighting models in the IATTC risk a analysis.
-Background • Uncertainty is an inherent quality of fisheries stock assessment and management Uncertainty should be taken into consideration when making n nanagement decisions Model uncertainty is a major component of the total uncertain ty • Ensemble modelling requires defining weights for each model • The IATTC staff has developed a risk analysis approach to provi de management advice that takes into consideration model uncertainty The current method used to weight models it subjective There are several groups that are currently working on diagnos tics or ensemble modelling, and bringing them together with other stakeholders s in a workshop would greatly benefit the effort to improve the IATTC risk analy /sis.
-Relevance More objective, transparent, and automated scoring of metrics for weighting for models will greatly improve the risk analysis currently used for managing tropical management It will also increase understanding and acceptance by stakeholders Duration Three days in Fall/Winter 2021, after SAC-12.
-Work plan Spring 2021: invite experts, secure venue. and status Summer 2021: workshop preparation.
-Fall/Winter 2021: conduct workshop.
-Winter: write workshop report, manuscript on model scoring m netrics.
-External Scientists from other tRFMO's and other fisheries management o rganizations collaborators Deliverables Report for SAC-13 and the Commission that outlines more obje ective, transparent, and automated metrics for scoring models.
-Manuscript on model scoring metrics to be submitted to a peer-reviewed fisheries journal.
-Budget (US\$) several invited experts; coffee breaks for all workshop \$50,000 participants) Total \$50,000 iotai \$30,000
+Sust ainable Fisheries GOAL: H. Resea OAL: H. Research and development of stock assessment models and their assumptions TARGET: H.1.
+II mprove routine tropical tuna assessments EXECUTION: St ock Assessment Program Objectives • Develop more objective, transparent, and automated scoring of metrics for weighting models. • Improve metrics used for weighting models in the IATTC risk a analysis.
+Background • Uncertainty is an inherent quality of fisheries stock assessment and management • Uncertainty should be taken into consideration when making n nanagement decisions • Model uncertainty is a major component of the total uncertain ty • Ensemble modelling requires defining weights for each model • The IATTC staff has developed a risk analysis approach to provi de management advice that takes into consideration model uncertainty The current method used to weight models it subjective There are several groups that are currently working on diagnos tics or ensemble modelling, and bringing them together with other stakeholders in a workshop would greatly benefit the effort to improve the IATTC risk analysis.
+Relevance for models will greatly improve the risk analysis currently used for managing tropical management It will also increase understanding and acceptance by stakeholders Duration Three days in Fall/Winter 2021, after SAC-12.
+Work plan • Spring 2021: invite experts, secure venue. and status • Summer 2021: workshop preparation. • Fall/Winter 2021: conduct workshop. • Winter: write workshop report, manuscript on model scoring n netrics.
+External Scientists from other tRFMO's and other fisheries management o collaborators Deliverables Report for SAC-13 and the Commission that outlines more obje ective, transparent, and automated metrics for scoring models. - Manuscript on model scoring metrics to be submitted to a peer r-reviewed fisheries journal.
+Budget (US\$) Regional workshop (includes travel/accommodations for several invited experts; coffee breaks for all workshop \$50,000 participants) Total \$50,000